 Ask yourself what purpose a particular exercise or intensity technique serves.
 Is it in alignment with your personal goals?
 Are you making sure you’re moving closer to your personal goals?

 And when you get to the gym (or wherever you train), train intensely.
 Get stronger, faster, and better conditioned.
-I’m not a fan of working out very frequently (I rarely train more than 3x/ week) but I’m a big believer in hard and intense training.
+I’m not a fan of working out very frequently (I rarely train more than 3 days a week) but I’m a big believer in hard and intense training.
 Get in there, train like an animal, and go home.